xtuml/bridgepoint/doc-bridgepoint/notes/8238/8238_render_graphics.ant.md

 approach with the reasons why the selected approach was selected.

 5.1 Create a new model compiler to create graphics.
-Since the project at hand requires graphics creation starting from a model that contains no graphics.
+The project at hand requires graphics creation starting from a model that contains no graphics.
 It is possible to create a model compiler that would read the xtUML model file being imported and create graphics instances.
-It is observed that the grpahics instances in an model file that contains graphics follow a pattern.
-One can carefully add model elements to one at a time and observe the graphics elements created as a result.
-Repeat this for shapes, and for each type of connector, and one could create a model complier to create the graphics instances without ever even looking int the implemenation of graphics in BridgePoint.
+It is observed that the graphics instances in an model file that contains graphics follow a pattern.
+One can carefully add model elements to one at a time and observe the graphics elements created as a result of each creation.
+By repeating this process for shapes, and for each type of connector, and one could create a model complier to create the graphics instances without ever even looking into the implemenation of graphics in BridgePoint.
 This would be a very mechanical process.

 5.2 Use the existing BridgePoint graphics reconciliation infrastructure to create graphics.
 As described in the background BridgePoint has infrastructure in place that allows for graphics reconciliation.
 This was not designed to create graphics from a model that contains no graphics at all.
 However, the infrastructure has been enhnaced a few times, and it could be enhanced again now to proved the reconcilation needed for this project.
 5.2.1 Shape creation
 Shape reconciliation is already complete and works with one exception, described in the following section.
 5.2.1.1 Current graphics shape reconciliation assumes a graphics model root is present.
 The current reconciliation infrastructure was designed to reconcile from an existing model that contains graphics, there is an assumption present that the graphics model root contains a GD_MD instance.
 The GD_MD instance represents the graphics model root.
 An xtUML model with no graphics contains no GD_MD elements.
 The graphics model root is associated with the container that a model element is being added to.
 Every xtuml file that has graphics contains a single GD_MD element.
 To reconcile all graphics, a reconciliation pass is required to create these GD_MD elements before elements under the GD_MD will be created.
 5.2.2 Connector creation